VPNs and Multi-factor Authentication

-Virtual private networks (VPNs) are a tried and true method for providing remote access to internal applications.
-Essentially, they create a private, encrypted tunnel for an off-site user to connect to applications in a corporate data center.
-But VPNs aren’t a silver bullet – organizations that provide users with just a username and password to log into their VPN connections could be exposed to data breaches if those credentials are stolen.
+Virtual private networks (VPNs) are the industry standard method for providing remote access to an organization’s internal, on-premises applications.
+A VPN essentially creates a private, encrypted tunnel for an off-site user to connect to applications in a corporate data center.

 - To protect against credential theft